Louis-Joseph de Montcalm: Early life

-Louis-Joseph was the son of Marie-Thérèse de Pierre and Louis-Daniel de Montcalm, of the House of Montcalm, a family of the 'Noblesse de Robe' of Nîmes, at the family residence, the Chateau de Candiac, near Nîmes in southern France.
-He joined the French Army in 1721 as an ensign in the Régiment d'Hainault.
+Louis-Joseph was the son of Marie-Thérèse de Pierre and Louis-Daniel de Montcalm, of the House of Montcalm, a family of the Noblesse de Robe of Nîmes, at the family residence, the Chateau de Candiac, near Nîmes in southern France.
+He joined the French Royal Army in 1721, as an ensign in the Régiment d'Hainault.
 On the death of his father in 1735, he became the Marquis de Saint-Veran, inheriting the honours, rights, and debts of that position.
 His finances improved soon after by his marriage to Angelique Louise Talon du Boulay.
-Despite a marriage arranged for money and influence, they were a devoted couple.
+Despite their marriage being initially arranged for money and influence, they were a devoted couple.
 They made their home at Candiac and had a large number of children of whom five survived to adulthood.

 His father purchased a captaincy for him in 1729 and he served in the War of the Polish Succession, seeing action at the 1733 Siege of Kehl and the 1734 Siege of Philippsburg.
-When the War of the Austrian Succession broke out in 1740 his regiment was stationed in France, so Montcalm, seeking action, took a position as an aide-de-camp to Philippe Charles de La Fare.
+When the War of the Austrian Succession broke out in 1740, his regiment was stationed in France, so Montcalm, seeking action, took a position as an aide-de-camp to Philippe Charles de La Fare.
 Montcalm and François Gaston de Lévis (who later served under him in New France) were both in the Siege of Prague.
-He was promoted to Colonel of the Régiment d'Auxerrois in 1743.
+He was promoted to colonel of the Régiment d'Auxerrois in 1743.
 He took part in Marshal de Maillebois' Italian campaigns, where he was awarded the Order of Saint Louis in 1744 and taken prisoner in the 1746 Battle of Piacenza after receiving five sabre wounds while rallying his men.
 He was released on parole after several months' imprisonment, and promoted to Brigadier for his actions during the 1746 campaign.
 After prisoner exchanges made possible his return to active service, he joined the Italian campaign again in 1747.
 He was wounded again by a musket ball in the Battle of Assietta, and assisted in raising the Siege of Ventimiglia in October.
 When Marshal Belle-Isle retired that winter, his army was left under the command of its brigadiers, including Montcalm.
 The war came to an end in 1748 with the signing of the Treaty of Aix-la-Chapelle.
 In 1749 he was awarded a rare opportunity to raise a new regiment in peacetime; the Regiment de Montcalm was a cavalry regiment that Montcalm occasionally inspected.